Cocaine Relapse Warning Signs, Prevention, and Addiction Treatment

 Going to Treatment After a Relapse

-Sometimes after a relapse you or your support system (counselor, sponsor, psychiatrist, family, or friends) may agree that reentering treatment is the best course of action.
+Sometimes after a relapse, you or your support system (counselor, sponsor, psychiatrist, family, or friends) may agree that reentering treatment for cocaine addiction is the best course of action.
 This does not mean that you are a failure or that your treatment didn’t work the first time.

 How to Create an Effective Relapse Prevention Plan

-To help create safeguards against relapse, it is crucial that people have an effective relapse prevention plan in place before completing treatment.
-Most rehabilitation centers and aftercare facilities assist patients in creating their relapse prevention plan before they discharge.
+To help create safeguards against relapse, it is crucial that people have effective relapse prevention plans in place before completing treatment.
+Most rehabilitation centers and aftercare facilities assist patients in creating their relapse prevention plans before they discharge.

 - Recognize and outline the early stages (warning signs) of a relapse.